OpenMined/PySyft/docs/source/guides/data-owner/03-join-network.rst

 If you can see your domain's name here, then hoorah!

-If you havn't, do not worry, go through the above steps and see if you did not miss any and are following exactly the way you are supposed to!
+If you haven't, don’t worry, go through the above steps and see if you missed anything.

 Step 8: Verify the VPN status
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~